thiagohrcosta/TravelSite/README.md

 - Deploy application on Heroku;

 ## How to Run this app?
-Just download this repository, then extract in a folder and run *npn install*, after that, run *nodemon index.js* the project should be open in **port 3000**.
+Just download this repository, then extract in a folder and run *npn install*, after that, run *nodemon index.js*.
+The project should be open in **port 3000**.